Suspending your studies allows you to take a break from studying while keeping your place in the course.

 You can contact our international compliance officers for general advice relating to your suspension such as, eligibility, supporting documents, or eCoE duration.

 Your faculty or school may need you to provide supplementary documents as part of your request to suspend, for example, a recommencement study plan.
+You should review the information on suspension in your faculty or school handbook.

 If you are completing honours and would like to suspend your studies, you need to get written permission from your supervisor or honours coordinator.
 Submit a suspension request through Sydney Student and upload a copy of the written permission.
 You can only suspend for one semester.
 If your suspension is approved, you'll need to complete your studies within five consecutive semesters.

-If you are a postgraduate coursework student and suspend your studies for one or two semesters, the same length of time will be added to the time in which you are normally required to complete your studies.
+If you are a postgraduate coursework student and suspend your studies for one or two semesters, the same length of time will be added to the maximum time in which you are normally required to complete your studies.

 You cannot be granted a suspension to undertake other study.

-You are only able to suspend your Law studies for one year, except in cases where you are also planning to undertake honours in your first degree or in exceptional circumstances.
+You are only able to suspend your Law studies for one year, except in cases where you are planning to undertake honours in your first degree or in exceptional circumstances.
 Check the course resolutions in the Sydney Law School handbook for more information.

 It is important to note that you need to complete your combined degree requirements within 10 calendar years.
 This includes any semester(s) of suspension.